ckeditor/ckeditor5/docs/builds/guides/development/dll-builds.md

 The base DLL build produces translation files for several packages core packages.
 The DLL-compatible package builds contain own translations files per a package.

-To create the editor with localized UI, you need to load necessary translation files (similar to loading DLL builds).

 <info-box info>
 	Some of the CKEditor 5 features do not provide translation files as they do not offer UI elements or toolbar items.
 </info-box>

+To create the editor with localized UI, you need to load necessary translation files (similar to loading DLL builds).

+For example:

 ```html
 <!-- Base DLL build. -->